willcpope/galaxys_edge_experience_analysis/README.md

 ![Negative Cloud](images/negative_cloud.png)

 ## Clustering
-To further analyze the processed text from the Twitter dataset, I used the k-means clustering algorithm with the scikit-learn machine learning library.
+To further analyze the processed text from the Twitter dataset, I used the k-means clustering algorithm.
 K-means clustering is a type of unsupervised learning used with unlabeled data.
 The goal of this algorithm is to group similar data points together and discover underlying patterns.

 ### Determining the Number of Clusters
 The first step was determing the number of clusters for this dataset.
 To do this, I used the elbow method, visualized below, which shows that **3** is the optimal number of clusters.